 We want to thank our amazing recipe testers Anne Sparks, J.J Steele & Nicole Benson for helping us perfect this recipe!

-Mini Vegan Pot Pies recipe by Toni Okamoto for World of Vegan.
+Mini Vegan Pot Pies recipe by Toni Okamoto and food photos by vegan food photographer J.J Steele.
 Copyright of World of Vegan™, all rights reserved.
 Please note that this article may contain affiliate links that support our work at World of Vegan.